Standard Components: – Mobile Agricultural Exhibits Trailer

 learning tool aids audiences to learn about the dairy industry.
 An electrical outlet is required for “mini

 - All required electrical cords will be supplied by DFC and will conform to ESA standards.
-The event is
+The Event Host is

 responsible for providing covers for all cords within the display.
 Setup will take account to minimize